The Best Smartphone to buy in July 2021: Apple, Samsung, OnePlus, Xiaomi, and more!

-Smartphones have gotten very good in recent years, to the point that picking a new one may be a daunting task.
-If you are indeed on the market for a new phone, we are here to help.
-We here at XDA test almost every smartphone on earth, so here’s our expert guide on the best smartphone — covering both the best Android and best iPhone — for you depending on your need or budget!
+On the market for a new smartphone and don’t know where to start?
+We here at XDA test almost every smartphone on earth, so here’s our expert guide on the best smartphone — covering both the best Android and best iPhone — for you depending on your budget or need!

 Navigate this article: